hcbelias/panda/README.md

 ### DEVELOP

-- To install npm dependencies
+- To install npm dependencies: npm i
-  npm i

-- To run the application
+- To run the application:

 ### BUILD

-- To generate a PROD version
-  npm run build
+- To generate a PROD version: npm run build